1921 Canadian federal election

 Parliament was split three ways by this election.
-King's Liberals won a majority government of just one seat but won all of Quebec, much of the Maritime Provinces, and a good portion of Ontario.
+King's Liberals took 41 percent of the vote and won a minority government of one seat, if an Independent Liberal is counted as Liberal.
+It won all of Quebec, much of the Maritime Provinces, and a good portion of Ontario.

-The Progressive Party, including the United Farmers of Alberta (UFA), won the second largest number of seats, dominating the West, and winning almost a third of the seats in Ontario.
+The Progressive Party, including the United Farmers of Alberta (UFA), won the second largest number of seats, dominating the Prairies, and winning almost a third of the seats in Ontario.
 Liberal and Conservative candidates were shut out in Alberta, with 10 UFA and two Labour candidates taking the province's 12 federal seats.
 The party won only one seat east of Ontario, however.
 Despite winning the second most seats, it declined to form the official opposition.
-It would be the only Canadian federal election before 1993 in which a party other than the Liberals or the (Progressive) Conservatives won the second most seats.
+It would be the only Canadian federal election before 1993 in which a party other than the Liberals or the Conservatives/Progressive Conservatives won the second most seats.

-The Conservatives lost the most seats up to that time of any governing party at the federal level.
-They won fewer seats than the Progressives (despite having more popular votes) but wound up forming the official opposition.
-The Conservatives won much of Ontario and had some support in the Maritimes and British Columbia but won no seats in the Prairies or in Quebec.
+The Unionists/Conservatives lost the most seats up to that time of any governing party at the federal level.
+They won fewer seats than the Progressives (despite having more popular votes) but were named as the official opposition anyway.
+The Conservatives won much of the Ontario seats and had some support in the Maritimes and British Columbia but won no seats in the Prairies or in Quebec.

-Three Independent Labour MPs were elected: J. S. Woodsworth won his seat largely from his role in the 1919 Winnipeg general strike, and William Irvine and Joseph Tweed Shaw were elected in Calgary.
+Three Labour MPs were elected: Independent Labour candidate J. S. Woodsworth won a Winnipeg seat largely due to his role in the 1919 Winnipeg general strike, and Labour Party candidates William Irvine and Joseph Tweed Shaw were elected in Calgary.

 Majority or minority?

-The government that King formed in the parliament resulting from this election was a minority government.
-Although King's party won a slim majority of seats at the election, resignations changed the parliament from a small majority to minority.
+King's party won the most seats in the election but was one seat short of a majority if an Independent Liberal is counted as a Liberal.
+The confusion between majority and minority is the result of the mislabelling of two Manitoba members as Liberals.
+Albert Blellock Hudson, a former provincial Liberal cabinet minister, was elected as an Independent Liberal (or Independent) over the official Liberal candidate, William Robert Hogarth.
+Arthur-Lucien Beaubien was elected in Provencher as a Progressive, defeating the sitting Liberal incumbent, John Patrick Molloy.